 Please refer here for our procurement policy.

-We established the Procurement Division as a global organization that promotes sustainable procurement activities.
+We established the Procurement Division as a global organization that promotes sustainable procurement activities, which reports directly to the CFO.
 In collaboration with the Business and Production Units, we are working towards optimal procurement activities and the promotion of sustainable, global procurement.

 Mid-Term Target for the Supply Chain